City of Homes

-One of the requirements when a home owner switches to gas heat in New Jersey is that the house have storm windows.
+One of the requirements, when a homeowner switches to gas heat in New Jersey, is that the house has storm windows.
 Another is that the system be controlled by a clock type thermostat works very nicely on a small house or on a house that has over 20 large cast iron radiators does not work properly from a practical aspect.
 What happens is that, if you lower the thermostat 5 to 10 degrees for night operations, when the thermostat calls for the day temperature the next morning, the furnace comes on and has to work very hard to heat enough water to raise the temperature of the whole system.
-By the time the house does come up to the day temperature, the cast iron radiator are so hot that, even though the furnace shut off, the temperature continues to rise about five degrees.
+By the time the house does come up to the day temperature, the cast iron radiator is so hot that, even though the furnace shut off, the temperature continues to rise about five degrees.
 The reason is that the cast iron radiators hold the heat and, even though the furnace has turned off, the house temperature goes up making it very uncomfortable and also defeating the purpose of the day/night thermostatic setting.

 I had suspected that this would be the case, although I was not sure.
-The practical solution to this problem was that, after the Public Service of New Jersey inspector made his rounds and saw that I complied i every way, I then took out the clock thermostat and sent it back to the dealer and exchanged it for a regular single setting thermostat.
+The practical solution to this problem was that after the Public Service of New Jersey inspector made his rounds and saw that I compiled it every way, I then took out the clock thermostat and sent it back to the dealer and exchanged it for a regular single setting thermostat.

-Since both heating systems can be used together and since each one has various sensing controls, on of the statements made by J.G.
+Since both heating systems can be used together and since each one has various sensing controls, one of the statements made by J.G.
 Miller in his book, The Need for a General Theory of Living Systems, would also apply to this heating system.
-Specifically he said, "if there are multiple parallel deciders without a hierarchy that has subordinate and supra ordinate deciders, there is not one system but multiple systems".
+Specifically, he said, "if there are multiple parallel deciders without a hierarchy that has subordinate and supra-ordinate deciders, there is not one system but multiple systems".
 In a sense, this is what I would have if I used the oil burner to heat the domestic hot water but then fed this domestic hot water into the gas burner instantaneous hot water coil to further heat it.
 Miller also talks about joint subsystems and he defines that as, "the case when a system is dependent for the process on a component it shares with another system".
-In my heating system this would be the case with the 80 gallon storage tank.
+In my heating system, this would be the case with the 80-gallon storage tank.
 In one used as a storage tank for domestic hot water and yet, in another method of operation, it is used as a tempering tank for the instantaneous hot water coil in the gas unit.
-This same tank ca also be used as part of a preheating system in conjunction with the instantaneous hot water coil.
+This same tank can also be used as part of a preheating system in conjunction with the instantaneous hot water coil.

 Miller also talks about passive adaptation and, as an example, he talks about a heater controlled by a thermostat.
 Since I have two heaters controlled by two different thermostats, this is a very good example of passive adaptation and it can be used in such a way that if, for some reason or other unit to heat the domestic hot water, this could be achieved by setting the thermostat for the home heating at the desired temperature while the thermostat for the heater that was to heat the domestic hot water would be placed at a lower temperature to ensure that particular heater circulation would not come on to heat the house.